The Thermodynamic Properties of Warped Taub-NUT AdS Black String: Conclusion

 Previous studies of quantized modes of scalar fields in Taub-NUT background~\cite{Ghosh:2002mj} have indicated that the cutoff parameter $h$ is determined by matching the statistical entropy with the gravitational entropy even if it is changed by the relative values of the parameters $M$ and $n$.

 Here we found the similar results for warped Taub-NUT AdS black string.
 Our evaluations of quantized modes of scalar fields in various warped black strings background were shown that the cutoff parameter has the Planck scale only by appropriate choosing the size of the AdS radius $l_5$, in contrast to the results in as~\cite{Randall:1999ee, Randall:1999vf}.
 We examined the correction to the statistical entropy due to the extra dimension with warped geometry and found the statistical entropy is still quadratically divergent in the cutoff parameter as in Taub-NUT metric~\cite{Ghosh:2002mj}.

 Next, we showed that the entropy of warped Taub-NUT AdS black satisfies an area law in the bulk as well as on the brane.
-Finally, we investigated the thermal energy in warped Taub-NUT AdS/bolt black string and found that both thermal energies depend on the bulk parameter $z_c$ along the $z$-direction and diverge much more slowly as $n$ grows up.
+Furthermore, we investigated the thermal energy in warped Taub-NUT AdS/Bolt black string and found that both thermal energies depend on the bulk parameter $z_c$ along the $z$-direction and diverge much more slowly as $n$ grows up.

+Finally, we explicitly calculated their thermal quantities the context of the extended thermodynamics.
+It was found out that there existed the first order phase transition from warped Taub-NUT-AdS black string to warped Taub-Bolt-AdS black string.
+Furthermore, we obtained thermodynamically stable region as of a function of the temperature $T$ for NUT case.
+We also investigated a proportional behavior of the thermodynamic quantities with respect to the warp factor and found that the entropy, the specific heat, the Gibbs free energy and the action difference are proportional to the warp factor.

 Recently, an instability issue was covered for all topological spacetime through investigations of quasinormal modes of warped black strings with nontrivial topologies in AdS$_{5}$~\cite{Yin:2010ix}.
 In this context it would be of interest to study the stability of our warped black string solution.
 It was shown that four-dimensional BTZ black string~\cite{Liu:2008ds} still holds for the Gubser-Mitra conjecture~\cite{Gubser:2000mm}, correlating the classical and thermodynamic instabilities of black strings.
 Intriguing issue would be to accomplish to test this conjecture for warped Taub-NUT AdS black string.